Real Estate Development – a local story –

 Every four pounds of beef you eat contributes to as much global warming as flying from New York to London—and the average American eats that much each month. —>> read more –>>

 9/12/2019 A lecture at the Hudson Area Library tonight, Slavery and Dutch-Palatine Farmers: How did middle class farmers in Colonial New York interact with slavery?’ by Travis M. Bowman.
-The lecture began with the note —>> read more –>>
+The lecture began with the note that slavery in NY state lasted for over 200 years – from 1625 when the —>> read more –>>

 Friday 9/6/2019 Over the last several months I have been working on a restatement of the fundamental characteristics of the capitalist system.
-In doing this I have been thinking afresh about the current crisis of —>> read more –>>
+In doing this I have been thinking afresh about the current crisis of global warming and the surrounding environmental disasters of species extinction and the general defacement of —>> read more –>>

 We’ve written quite a bit about the US Empire.
 A key component of this US foreign policy is regime change.
 Here is a list of the posts here on this topic.
-Recently Democracy Now! ran —>> read more –>>
+Recently Democracy Now! ran a 22 minute discussion of the history of US regime change actions over the last —>> read more –>>